goldalex/hello-world/readme.txt

 This is a sample readme file.
-It is created a s part of git-it workshopper.
+It is created as part of git-it workshopper for learning Git and GitHub (jlord.us/git-it).